JETSCAPE/SummerSchool2020/hydro_session/README.md

 `<Include_second_order_terms>` (0 or 1), and particlization temperature,
 `<freezeout_temperature>` (0.13 to 0.16 GeV)

-Initial state module, between `<IS>` and `</IS>` also define the 3D grid that we would like to simulate hydrodynamic evolution.
+Initial state module, between `<IS>` and `</IS>`, also define the 3D grid that we would like to simulate hydrodynamic evolution.
 If one set `grid_max_z` to 0, the JETSCAPE framework will perform a (2+1) hydrodynamic simulations assuming longitudinal boost-invariant.

 Finally, the user can specify a random seed for the entire simulation.
 This is specified inside the block `<Random>` in the xml file.
-If the `<seed>` parameter is set to 0, then random seed will be determined by the system time.
-If `<seed>` is set to any positive number, the JETSCAPE will perform simulation with the given positive number is the random seed for all its modules.
+If the `<seed>` parameter is set to 0.
+Then the random seed will be determined by the system time.
+If `<seed>` is set to any positive number, the JETSCAPE will perform simulations with the given positive number is the random seed for all its modules.
 A fix seed simulation will be handy when we study the effect of viscosity during the hydrodynamic evolution.